 Frequently Asked Questions

-Clear information to help Blue Hill voters decide with confidence.
+Clear, factual information to help Blue Hill voters decide with confidence.

 1. Why is this on the ballot?